behram07/behram07/README.md

 ### 💡 Currently Working On

 * **Web Dashboard:** An administrative web dashboard developed for efficient **user maintenance and contract tracking**.
 This standalone application simplifies data management, allowing for easy **tracking, editing, and updating of key user and contract information.**
-**Discount App:** A **mobile application** built with Kotlin and Firebase, designed to help users discover and utilize personalized coupons.
+* **Discount App:** A **mobile application** built with Kotlin and Firebase, designed to help users discover and utilize personalized coupons.
 The app features **birthday notifications**, reminding users to check for exclusive coupons as their special day approaches.
-    * [Link to GitHub repo or live demo]

 ---